Microdosing THC & Cannabis

 The right dose will vary from person to person.
 There is no single, simple answer to this question.
 This varies, depending on a range of factors, such as:

-So, when it comes to finding the right dosage in cannabis consumption, we recommend you start off with a tiny dose and build up slowly to find your ideal amount.
+So, when it comes to finding the right dose of cannabis, we recommend you start off with a tiny dose and build up slowly to find your ideal amount.

 The aim of the process is to find the dosage that is as low as possible while still providing a notable effect.
 Even a single milligram of THC can be a good starting point for some people, but of course, this is not universal for everyone.